othrif/vbfmet-postprocessing/README.md

 # run on condor over all the contributions and systematics
 submitHFInputCondor.py
 ```
-You can change the list of systematics in VBFAnalysis/scripts/submitHFInputCondor.py and list of contributions in VBFAnalysis/scripts/LoopOverHF.py (this can be improved).
+You can change the list of systematics in VBFAnalysis/python/systematics.py and list of contributions in VBFAnalysis/python/sample.py.